alexwlchan/alexwlchan.net/src/_articles/2023/2023-02-13-s3-bucket-inventory.md

 ---
-layout: post
+layout: article
 date: 2023-02-13 07:28:36 +00:00
 title: A Python function to iterate through an S3 Bucket Inventory
 summary: Getting something that looks more like the output of the ListObjectsV2 API.
-tags:
-  - aws:amazon s3
+topics:
-  - python
+  - AWS
-  - aws
+  - Python
 colors:
   index_light: "#117A06"
   index_dark:  "#4cdf0a"
 card_attribution: https://unsplash.com/photos/ND-5eIFKeiM
-old_syntax_highlighting: true
 ---

 For a couple of our S3 buckets at work, we use [S3 Bucket Inventory][awsdocs] to track their contents.